JDASoftwareGroup/jdatech.github.io/_posts/2020-07-21-cube-functionality-to-kartothek.markdown

 ---
 # Introducing Cube Functionality To Kartothek

-In our last blog we introduced [Kartothek](2019-05-28-introducing-kartothek.markdown), a table management python library powered by Dask.
+Last year we introduced [Kartothek](2019-05-28-introducing-kartothek.markdown), a table management python library powered by Dask.
 Our journey continued by adding a gem to our jewel.
 We empowered Kartothek with multi-dataset functionality.
 Kartothek already provides Dataset features, As a user do I really need a multiple-dataset?
 Hang On!!
 Let us spend rest of our time understanding the story of **Cube (kartothek that supports multiple datasets)**.